 Irrigate your lawn with reclaimed water.
 To find out if reclaimed water is available in your neighborhood, contact your utility company.

-Do not water the lawn if it is raining.
+Do not water the lawn on rainy days.

 Interested in subscribing to DEP newsletters or receiving DEP updates through email?